 Where the x_num and y_num arguments are the x- and y- coordinates of the point that you want to calculate the arctangent of.

-Converting from Radians to DegreesAn example of this is included below.
+Converting from Radians to DegreesAn example of this is provided below.

-Column A of the spreadsheet below, shows examples of the Excel Atan2 Function, used to calculate the arctangent of different x- and y- coordinates.
+Column A of the following spreadsheet shows examples of the Excel Atan2 Function, used to calculate the arctangent of different x- and y- coordinates.

 Note that in the example in cell A4, the Excel Degrees function is used to convert the calculated angle from radians to degrees.